 Assessment should consider the needs of the child and the needs of the adult as a parent.

-The assessment process should consider home environment.
+The assessment process should consider the home environment.
 This may be via liaison with other services or home visits.

 The assessment process should consider domestic violence and abuse, and any possible adult exploitation related to the substance use.